onurulusoy/yemeksepeti/README.md

 How to Run:

   - The command should be executed under root of the project => ~\yemeksepeti\
-  - The suite can be execute by following command on terminal:
+  - Test suite can be execute by following command on terminal:
     **~\yemeksepeti>mvn clean test -DbrowserName="browserName"**

     **e.g.** mvn clean test -DbrowserName="chrome"